 In fact, at the time of writing these articles I am engaging in a serious overhaul of my thinking, specifically of years of substantial adherence to ‘word of faith’ teaching, which I now find needs to be worked into a bigger picture, with its weaknesses being taken into account.

-It is interesting question as to whether you would rather be right or wrong.
+It is an interesting question as to whether you would rather be right or wrong.
 At times some confirmation is a good thing.
 At times it is nice to refine and nuance a little.
-Whether it is better to be right or wrong is an interesting speculation, perhaps, but it is for sure that if you are wrong, you need to know it!
+Whether it is better to be right or wrong is indeed an interesting speculation, but it is for sure that if you are wrong, you need to know it!
 At times, I have taken down articles in their entirety to redo them when I find I am mistaken.
 The outstanding case of this so far was an article on NT Wright; in my original article I did write with regard to a book I spoke ill of that I had not in fact enjoyed the book and therefore had probably read it badly; then I discovered that I certainly had read it badly.
-The lesson here would be not to speak ill of things – better be silent.
+The lesson here would be to not speak ill of things – better be silent.
 There is another important point though – that we should constantly be extending grace to others and make allowances for the fact that they might be learning too; do please extend this grace to me in anything you read here, and suggest any improvements you might wish me to make.